 Updates on current projects

-First, is to launch a governed Dashboard Portal.
-The dashboard portal will consist of a one-stop space for dashboards developed by subject matter experts.
+1) Launched the Dashboard Portal.
+The dashboard portal consists of a one-stop space for dashboards developed by subject matter experts.
 The inclusion of dashboards in the portal will be approved by the council after it meets a list of criteria.

-The second project is to design a Data Steward resources page.
+2) Create a Data Steward resources webpage.
 The resources are to be considered a toolkit for data stewards, data custodians, and data trustees for reference and adherence.
 Education and training are important goals for the council in order to mitigate data security risks.